Brilofori/windows-server-ad-lab/5-kali-attacks/README.md

-README — Kali Attacks (All Attacks Denied)

-This directory contains evidence of offensive security tests performed from the Kali Linux attacker machine against the hardened Windows Server 2022 Domain Controller.
-All attacks were intentionally blocked due to the applied security hardening.
-Each folder documents one attack type, the commands used, and the denied results.

-Attack 1 — Anonymous Enumeration (Denied)

-Tests whether SMB and LDAP allow unauthenticated enumeration.

-Methods tested:

-smbclient -L //DC-IP/ -N

-enum4linux-ng -A DC-IP

-crackmapexec smb DC-IP -u '' -p ''

-Result:
-All anonymous enumeration attempts failed.
-No shares, users, or LDAP information disclosed.

-Attack 2 — Single-User Null Auth Attempt (Denied)

-Tests whether a specific user can authenticate with a null password.

-Methods tested:

-crackmapexec smb DC-IP -u john.staff -p ''

-Result:
-Null password authentication was rejected.

-Attack 3 — Username Enumeration (Denied)

-Tests whether SMB reveals valid usernames through response differences.

-Methods tested:

-crackmapexec smb DC-IP -u userlist.txt -p ''

-crackmapexec smb DC-IP -u userlist.txt -p wrongpassword

-Result:
-Server responses were identical for valid and invalid names.
-No username enumeration possible.

-Attack 4 — Password Spray (Denied)

-Tests whether weak or seasonal passwords allow entry.

-Methods tested:

-crackmapexec smb DC-IP -u userlist.txt -p Password123

-crackmapexec smb DC-IP -u userlist.txt -p Winter2024

-crackmapexec smb DC-IP -u john.staff -p Password1!

-Result:
-All password spray attempts were rejected.

-Attack 5 — Fake Hash + Kerberos Abuse Attempts (Denied)

-Tests whether SMB, NTLM, or Kerberos accepts fake credential material.

-Methods tested:

-crackmapexec smb DC-IP -u john.staff -H 'fakehash'

-crackmapexec smb DC-IP -u john.staff -k (fake Kerberos ticket)

-Result:
-Both attempts failed.
-No hash or ticket acceptance.

-Attack 6 — Kerberos Ticket Attacks (Denied)

-Tests whether the Domain Controller accepts attempts to request service tickets or TGTs.

-Methods tested:

-GetUserSPNs.py with blank or invalid creds

-getTGT.py with invalid creds

-Connectivity tests to port 88

-Result:
-Kerberos did not allow ticket requests.
-Port 88 dropped connections at the firewall.

-Attack 7 — LLMNR/NBT-NS Poisoning Attempt (Denied)

-Tests whether the Domain Controller leaks credentials through name resolution poisoning.

-Methods tested:

-dig AXFR sec.lab @DC-IP

-Network poisoning attempt (Responder)

-Result:
-Zone transfer failed.
-LLMNR/NBT-NS did not respond.
-No credentials leaked.

-Attack 8 — LDAP and LDAPS Enumeration (Denied)

-Tests whether LDAP (389) or LDAPS (636) reveals searchable directory information.

-Methods tested:

-ldapsearch (LDAP)

-ldapsearch (LDAPS)

-Result:
-Both ports dropped the requests.
-LDAP did not allow any binds or queries.

-Attack 9 — Nmap Network Scanning (Denied)

-Tests server visibility through port scanning and service detection.

-Methods tested:

-Full TCP SYN scan (nmap -sS -Pn -p-)

-Version detection (nmap -sV)

-UDP scan on key ports (nmap -sU -p 53,88,389,445)

-Result:
-All ports returned filtered or open|filtered with no-response.
-No banners or fingerprints were revealed.

-Summary

-All offensive tests were successfully denied.
-The Domain Controller and workstation hardening prevented:

-SMB enumeration

-LDAP/LDAPS information disclosure

-Kerberos ticket abuse

-Password spraying

-Fake ticket or fake hash logins

-Name resolution poisoning

-Nmap fingerprinting

-Anonymous access of any kind

-The environment is fully hardened and resilient to common attacker techniques.
+# Kali Attack Attempts Against Hardened Windows Domain Controller — README

+This section documents all offensive security attempts performed from the Kali Linux attack machine against the hardened Windows Server 2022 Domain Controller (LAB-DC01).
+Each attack demonstrates how common enumeration, authentication, Kerberos, DNS, and poisoning techniques fail when security hardening is properly implemented.

+All attacks were executed after the completion of domain, workstation, firewall, NTLM, audit policy, and role-based restrictions.

+Each attack folder contains:
+1. The commands used
+2. Screenshots of console output
+3. Evidence of failure
+4. Confirmation that hardening prevented exploitation

+This README provides a concise overview of each attack category and why it was unsuccessful.

+---

+## Attack 1 — Anonymous Network Enumeration (Denied)
+Tools used: smbclient, enum4linux-ng, crackmapexec

+Purpose: Determine whether anonymous users can enumerate SMB shares, domain information, or NetBIOS data.

+Summary of results:
+- Anonymous SMB listing returns “NT_STATUS_IO_TIMEOUT”
+- enum4linux fails to connect to LDAP (389/636) and SMB (139/445)
+- CrackMapExec initialization completes but further enumeration returns no output

+Conclusion:
+SMB, LDAP, and NetBIOS enumeration are disabled by firewall rules and guest/anonymous access hardening.

+---

+## Attack 2 — Single User Authentication Attempt (Denied)
+Tools used: crackmapexec

+Purpose: Test whether a single user with a blank password or incorrect password is accepted.

+Summary of results:
+- Null username/password combination rejected
+- Incorrect password for a valid domain user rejected

+Conclusion:
+Account lockout, password policies, and NTLM restrictions prevent unauthorized single-user authentication attempts.

+---

+## Attack 3 — Username Enumeration Using Userlists (Denied)
+Tools used: crackmapexec with -u userlist.txt

+Purpose: Identify valid domain users based on SMB response differences.

+Summary of results:
+- Both null-password and wrong-password sprays return identical generic failure messages
+- No distinction is made between valid and invalid usernames

+Conclusion:
+Username enumeration resistance is properly configured.
+NTLM auditing and SMB hardening prevent user validation through timing or error responses.

+---

+## Attack 4 — Password Spray Attempts (Denied)
+Tools used: crackmapexec

+Purpose: Attempt common passwords across all usernames to identify weak credentials.

+Summary of results:
+- Password spraying using “Password123” and “Winter2024” failed
+- Single-user spraying also produced uniform failure messages

+Conclusion:
+Password policy, lockout policy, and Kerberos pre-authentication prevent password spray success.

+---

+## Attack 5 — Fake Hash and Kerberos Ticket Abuse Attempts (Denied)
+Tools used: crackmapexec with -H and -k

+Purpose: Test whether pass-the-hash, pass-the-ticket, or invalid Kerberos tickets can be used.

+Summary of results:
+- Fake NTLM hash authentication failed
+- Fake Kerberos TGT attempt failed
+- No usable authentication material was accepted

+Conclusion:
+NTLMv1 is disabled, NTLM fallback is blocked, and Kerberos ticket integrity checks are enforced.

+---

+## Attack 6 — Kerberos Service Ticket and SPN Abuse Attempts (Denied)
+Tools used: Impacket (GetUserSPNs.py, getTGT.py)

+Purpose: Attempt Kerberoasting, AS-REP roasting, and TGT abuse.

+Summary of results:
+- SPN enumeration with blank credentials failed
+- TGT request returned “Errno 111 Connection refused”
+- Port 88 connectivity tests confirm firewall blocking
+- Responder traffic and poisoning attempts were blocked

+Conclusion:
+Kerberos exposure is minimized, port 88 is firewalled, and SPN enumeration is restricted.

+---

+## Attack 7 — LLMNR/NBT-NS Poisoning Attempt (Denied)
+Tools used: dig AXFR, DNS zone transfer attempts

+Purpose: Attempt DNS zone transfer and poisoning attacks related to multicast/LLMNR/NBT-NS.

+Summary of results:
+- DNS AXFR attempt failed with timeout
+- No servers responded on TCP/UDP 53 for transfer
+- Multicast DNS lookups produced no responses

+Conclusion:
+DNS zone transfers are disabled, LLMNR/NBT-NS are restricted, and firewall rules prevent poisoning.

+---

+## Attack 8 — LDAP and LDAPS Enumeration Attempts (Denied)
+Tools used: ldapsearch over LDAP (389) and LDAPS (636)

+Purpose: Determine whether LDAP directory objects can be queried anonymously.

+Summary of results:
+- LDAP search returned connection timeout
+- LDAPS also returned timeout
+- No directory information was exposed

+Conclusion:
+LDAP anonymous binds are disabled, LDAPS is restricted, and both ports are firewalled from external hosts.

+---

+## Overall Summary
+All offensive attempts from the Kali attack machine failed.
+This demonstrates the effectiveness of the implemented hardening measures:

+- SMB hardening
+- Domain firewall configuration
+- NTLM policies
+- Password and lockout policies
+- Kerberos hardening
+- LDAP/LDAPS restrictions
+- DNS security
+- LLMNR/NBT-NS protections
+- Role-based workstation restrictions
+- Network segmentation

+The hardened Domain Controller provides no useful information to an unauthenticated attacker, and all high-value attack paths are blocked at the network or policy level.